How To Flush Or Clear DNS Cache On Android Devices

 2. Will clearing the DNS cache delete any personal data on my Android device?

-3. Will clearing the DNS cache removes my saved passwords or browsing history?
+3. Will clearing the DNS cache remove my saved passwords or browsing history?

 4. Is it necessary to restart my Android device after clearing the DNS cache?